 Review of fundamental skills of understanding, speaking, reading, and writing.
 Media are incorporated into the classroom experience and web-based materials are a required part of the course.
-Not generally open to native Spanish speakers.
 Prerequisite: SPA 101, SPA 102 or 3 years high school Spanish.
 3 lecture hours per week.
-3 credit hours.
+3 cred-